berkeley-scf/berkeley-scf.github.io/servers/cluster/gpus.md

 srun --pty --partition=<partition> --gpus=1 /bin/bash
 ```

-To use multiple GPUs for a job (only possible when using a server with
-more than one GPU), simply
-change the number 1 after `--gpus=` to the number desired.
+### Requesting multiple GPUs

+In partitions with more than one GPU (see next section; this does not include the `gpu`
+partition), you can request multiple GPUs by replacing the "1" after `--gpus=`
+with the number needed.

+Note that in most cases you would want all the
+GPUs to be on the same machine, which you can guarantee either by using
+`--gpus-per-node` in place of `--gpus` or by including the
+`--nodes=1` flag in addition to the `--gpus` flag.

 ### GPU partitions